-Another important factor with branding is that it also need to reflect your pricing.
-A flyer produced on a flimsy piece of paper using free stock imagery for a luxury service with a price tag to match, doesn't reflect the service and quality customers should expect.
-Whereas, on the other end of the scale an affordable treatment that is branded as being exclusive and high end could confuse your target customers.
+Another important factor with branding is that it also needs to reflect your pricing.
+A flyer produced on a flimsy piece of paper using free stock imagery for a luxury service with a price tag to match doesn't reflect the service and quality customers should expect.
+Whereas, on the other end of the scale an affordable treatment that is branded as being exclusive and high-end could confuse your target customers.

 If you're just starting up it's well worth speaking to a brand specialist about how to align your branding with your target customers and the services you offer.